XRM-OSS/Xrm-Update-Context/README.md

 This can get messy and is somewhat verbose.
 You could also use the CrmContext / OrganizationServiceContext if you're programming early-bound, but this library aims to work early- and late-bound, as well as being lightweight.

+# Remarks
+- For being able to really only update changed fields and prevent update loops, all fields that are going to be updated should be set in the initial state.
+So if you're retrieving data for updates, you should at least include all columns that you are going to update.
+This becomes especially relevant when setting fields to null: If a field was not added to the initial state and is set null, this is handled as noop and no update is sent.

 # NuGet
 This library is available as Nuget Package.
 It is distributed as source file, so you can use it in Plugins and Workflow Activities without having to merge DLLs.